Jelka-FMF/Jelkonda/README.md

 # Setup

-Run 'setup.sh' to download necessary '.whl' files.
-This files should be hosted on a static web page server.
-All other files should also be available.
+Run `setup.sh` to download necessary `.whl` files.
+These files should, along with all others, be hosted on a static web server.